TaxFile

 Self-employed · Tax software for self-employed

-Most tax software is designed for a single W-2 and treats self-employment as an add-on you have to dig for.
-If you run a one-person business, freelance, or pick up gig work, that means generic questions, missed business deductions, and a Schedule C you end up second-guessing.
-You need software that starts from how self-employed income actually works.
+Most tax software is built for a single W-2 and treats self-employment as an upgrade you have to go looking for.
+If you freelance, contract, or run a one-person business, the questions never quite fit and the deductions you earned get missed.

 Read docs · find deductions · check errors · you review